ghiggi/gpm_api/docs/source/00_introduction.rst

 Build upon the highly successful Special Sensor Microwave/Imager (SSM/I) sensors onboard of the Defense Meteorological Satellite Program (DMSP) satellites, TMI has an additional 10.7 GHz channel and an improved spatial resolution (due to the lower flying altitude).

-If you plan to use TMI measurements, it's essential to consider the satellite orbit boost (from 350 km to 402.5 km) occured in August 2011 to extend the satellite lifetime.
+If you plan to use TMI measurements, it's essential to consider the satellite orbit boost (from 350 km to 402.5 km) occurred in August 2011 to extend the satellite lifetime.
-Following the boost, the swath coverage has widened and the instantanoues field of fiew of each channel has enlarged.
+Following the boost, the swath coverage has widened and the instantanoues field of view of each channel has enlarged.

 .. _gpm_core_satellite: